4.9

 Fluent

-4. Tailor to the Role
+4. Tailor the section to the supply chain environment

 Takeaway